Home Overview Spelling Grammar Usage Translate

 Hyphens are sometimes used when transliterating words from other languages.

 Hyphens can be used to separate two words that belong together.
-Ex: verb-object, mid-dot
+Ex: verb-object, blue-green.

 (Note differences between hyphens, hyphnettes, and dashes.).